Last updated: May 2026

 What can raise SHBG?

-SHBG tends to rise with age, low body weight, elevated thyroid hormones, liver disease, certain medications (including some anticonvulsants), and high oestrogen levels.
+SHBG tends to rise with age, low body weight, elevated thyroid hormones, liver disease, certain medications (including some anticonvulsants), and high estrogen levels.
 It tends to fall with obesity, insulin resistance, high androgen levels, and hypothyroidism.

 Other calculators